smroid/cedar-server/building.md

 * Cedar's preferences file was not found.
 This file will be created when the Cedar-aim app first saves its settings.

-* Cedar-server is listening at port 8080 for connections from Cedar-aim.
+* Cedar-server is listening at port 8080 for connections from the Cedar-aim client app.

 * Cedar-server is serving the Ascom Alpaca protocol, allowing SkySafari to connect to the "telescope" emulated by Cedar-server.